SUNY Downstate Health Sciences University

 University Hospital of Brooklyn is the borough's only hospital located at an academic medical center.
 As such, it offers the most advanced and comprehensive care in Brooklyn.
 Many of its physicians are regularly rated among the best in New York City.
 Some are known throughout the world.

-SUNY Downstate Medical Center enters the new century with a renewed dedication to serving the people of Brooklyn through its three-fold mission of education, research, and patient care.
+SUNY Downstate Health Sciences University enters the new century with a renewed dedication to serving the people of Brooklyn through its three-fold mission of education, research, and patient care.